BI950CE: Walking in The Footsteps Of Jesus and The First Deacons: A Pilgrimage To The Holy Land

 Day 4 Sunday, May 1: Galilee

-Like Jesus and His apostles often did during his extensive ministry at Capernaum, we will awake once again on the historic shores of the Sea of Galilee.
-After breakfast and private Morning Prayer pilgrims will visit the site called the Primacy of Peter, where, in a post-Resurrectional visit of Jesus, the Lord fed the apostles and asked Peter if he loved Him⊠after which he directed him to âfeed His sheep.â After Mass on the shores of the Sea of Galilee, we will drive through Palestine to the town of Burkin, to visit the Church of St. George built on the site of the miracle of the cure of the Ten Lepers.
+after which he directed him to ‘feed His sheep.’
+After Mass on the shores of the Sea of Galilee, we will drive through Palestine to the town of Burkin, to visit the Church of St. George built on the site of the miracle of the cure of the Ten Lepers.
 From there we drive to Samaria, the ancient capital of the Northern Kingdom of Israel and the site where Philip the Deacon preached and introduced Christianity to the populace after the martyrdom of Saint Stephen.
 We will lunch at the antiquities site of Samaria.
-From Samaria we will continue on to the ancient Samaritan city of Nablus to visit the Church of Jacobâs Well, the place of Jesusâ encounter with the Samaritan woman.
+From Samaria we will continue on to the ancient Samaritan city of Nablus to visit the Church of Jacob’s Well, the place of Jesus’ encounter with the Samaritan woman.
 From the city we will be able to view the sacred mountain of the Samaritans, Mount Gerizim, the site of their holy temple.
 Return to our hotel and freshen up for dinner.

 Dinner and overnight at hotel in the galilee.
 (B,L,D)